PrefectHQ/prefect/docs/orchestration/flow-runs/task-runs.md

 ## Inspecting task runs

-### Prefect library
+### Python

-The Prefect library provides an object for inspecting task runs without writing queries at `prefect.backend.TaskRunView`.
+The Prefect Core library provides an object for inspecting task runs without writing queries at `prefect.backend.TaskRunView`.

 #### Creating a `TaskRunView`